uiuc-fa21-cs411/jaav/DatabaseDesign.md

 Query 2

+1. Index on Trail Name and Popularity
 <img width="1435" alt="Query2_Trails(TrailName, Popularity)" src="https://user-images.githubusercontent.com/35547998/138566527-eada7cb2-c9cc-438a-99e9-06f653137e61.png">
 For Query 2, the overall time was .02 seconds.
 The most significant source of time in this query is the step where the length of each trail needs to be compared to the average length for all trails.
 This occurs in the where clause, and with indexing, the performance improved and was reduced to .01 seconds.

+2. Index on Trail Length and Park Name
 <img width="1439" alt="Query2_Trails(Length, ParkName)" src="https://user-images.githubusercontent.com/35547998/138566565-3f309d09-a920-42d5-b200-d2c7881fe201.png">

+3. Index on Trail Length and Popularity
 <img width="1440" alt="Query2_Trails(Length, Popularity)" src="https://user-images.githubusercontent.com/35547998/138566596-b7285455-5341-4e36-be63-b3061aeea11f.png">